Staff Psychological Support

 How do I get support?

 The Clinical Psychology service is offering easy to access bookable video conferencing or telephone appointments.
-These are an opportunity to have an assessment of your needs in relation to the impact of COVID-19.
-Appointments are available Monday - Friday between 9am and 3pm (excluding bank holidays)
+Sessions last up to 50 minutes and are available Monday - Friday between 9am and 3pm (excluding bank holidays)

 To book an appointment, simply e-mail us with your preferred day, whether you prefer phone or video conferencing via Teams or Zoom and your phone number in case we need to contact you regarding an appointment. firstname.lastname@example.org

-What happens during an initial COVID staff support session?
+What happens during an initial staff support session?

 The sessions are run by Clinical Psychologists who are friendly, welcoming and experienced in providing supervision, reflective practice sessions and support for emotional wellbeing and mental health issues.